The Unjournal · Pivotal Questions Initiative

 7. This is the "cardinality" assumption: that scale intervals are equal (3→4 = 7→8).
 Without it, summing WELLBYs across people is invalid.
 Evidence is mixed—some studies suggest diminishing sensitivity at higher levels.

-8. The neutral point is the life satisfaction level representing neither positive nor negative welfare—essentially the boundary between "life worth living" and "suffering."
-Estimates range from 2-5 on the 0-10 scale.
-Peasgood et al. (2018) tentatively estimate ~2.
+8. The neutral point is the life satisfaction level representing neither positive nor negative welfare—the boundary between "life worth living" and "suffering."
+Why it matters: If we weight gains to people below vs. above this threshold differently (e.g., prioritizing those in negative welfare states), the neutral point location directly affects which interventions look most cost-effective.
+The point also affects DALY-WELLBY conversion, since DALYs implicitly assume death-equivalent = 0.
+Estimates range from 2-5 on the 0-10 scale; Peasgood et al. (2018) tentatively estimate ~2.

 10. For full specifications, see the canonical formulations on Coda.
-Three of these questions are also posted on our Metaculus forecasting page.
+Several of these questions are also posted on our Metaculus forecasting page.